Skip to table of contents

 • Where does accessibility get dropped — at the point of production, during review, or in the handoff between teams?
 What does that tell you about where the gap is?

-• Are the people responsible for accessibility in your organization supported with the time, tools, and authority they need to do the work well?
+• Are the people responsible for accessibility in your organisation supported with the time, tools, and authority they need to do the work well?

 On institutional structures and governance

-• Does your organization have documented accessibility policies or an accessibility plan?
+• Does your organisation have documented accessibility policies or an accessibility plan?
 If so, how connected are they to day-to-day practice?

 • Where does accessibility still get treated as someone else's responsibility — in procurement decisions, vendor evaluation, curriculum governance, or platform selection?

-• What would need to change — structurally, not just culturally — for accessibility to be consistently embedded in how your organization operates?
+• What would need to change — structurally, not just culturally — for accessibility to be consistently embedded in how your organisation operates?

 On capacity and sustainability